Types of Aid

 Mission related, need-based awards for full-time undergraduate students at the discretion of the Admissions and Financial Aid Committee.

 Mission related, need-based awards for full-time undergraduate students at the discretion of the Admissions and Financial Aid Committee.
-To be considered, first-year students must be admitted prior to the financial aid priority filing date and have a FAFSA on file.
+To be considered, first-year students must be admitted prior to the financial aid priority filing date and have a FAFSA on file an maintain a 2.0 GPA.

 Based on academic achievement and demonstrable financial need for students who intend to enroll in the School of Science only.
 The award is granted at the discretion of the Admissions and Financial Aid Committee upon admission to the College.
 This award cannot be renewed/granted if a student chooses a major outside of the School of Science after initial acceptance.